 Storing per cubic feet per month (fees change in different periods of the year)

-Moreover, there are other cases in which Amazon will apply additional fees.
-For example, in these cases we will have a change in standard prices:
+Moreover, there are some cases in which Amazon will apply additional fees.
+There might be a change in the standard pricing for:

 Oversized products have special shipping costs